 Avoid fields that have a narrow range of acceptable values, the changing of which might cause older versions of the app to treat the data as invalid.

 Avoid fields whose values are dependent on the values of other fields.
 Creating dependent fields means you have to write validation logic to ensure the values of those fields are correct.
 Once created, this kind of validation logic is difficult to change later without breaking older versions of your app.

 Minimize the number of required fields for a given record.
 As soon as you require the presence of a field, every version of your app after that must populate that field with data.
-Treating fields as optional gives you more flexibility to modify your data later.
+Treating fields as optional gives you more flexibility to modify your schema later.

 Handle missing keys gracefully.
 If a record is missing a key, add it in the background.